 Participants in all three groups will be expected to complete surveys about their experience before, during, and for a period after the mentorship program.
 These surveys are administered online about once per month.

 Am I eligible to be a mentee?

 Study participants must meet a specific set of eligibility criteria in order to participate.
-Participants must be between the ages of 14 and 45, have been discharged from treatment for your eating disorder at a higher level of care (hospitalization, residential, partial hospitalization, intensive outpatient) in the last 6 months.
-All participants must also have a current treatment team.
+Participants must be between the ages of 14 and 45, have been discharged from treatment for your eating disorder at a higher level of care (hospitalization, residential, partial hospitalization, intensive outpatient, family based treatment) in the last 6 months.
+All participants must also have a current outpatient treatment provider.
 If you are interested in participating, these and other criteria will be assessed during a series of screening calls with the research team.

 If you do not meet the eligibility criteria, we still want you to be involved!
 You can learn more about our local support groups, which are open to anyone who has struggled with an eating disorder, here.
 Please also feel free to reach out to us to learn about other volunteer opportunities.